bcmichael/RNMR-Docs/docs/command/full_command.md

 /REAL     | Real part

 The default integrand is the same as the current display mode as displayed and set by the `BUF` command.
+## INSLST
+Insert value into list

+Category: Lists

+Format: `INSLST` nam pos val

+Defaults: temp 1 current

+Description:
+`INSLST` inserts the value val at position pos in list nam.
+All of the values in the list from position pos onward are moved by one element and val is stored at pos.
+The parameter pos cannot exceed the largest filled position in the list.
+If nam is omitted RNMR will prompt for it with temp as a default.
+If pos is omitted RNMR will prompt for it with 1 as a default.
+If val is omitted RNMR will prompt for it with the current value at position pos in list nam.
 ## IXVAL
 Convert from unit value to point index